The key tenets of our investment philosophy are:

-Thinking outside‐the‐box: As with other asset classes, private equity investors are often guilty of herd mentality and performance chasing, which may lead to mediocre results.
+Thinking outside‐the‐box: As with other asset classes, private market investors are often guilty of herd mentality and performance chasing, which may lead to mediocre results.
 While our client account portfolios are weighted towards proven manager funds, we also believe it is important to continually identify new and emerging manager funds.
 Such funds have been a significant contributor to our investment results.

 Proactive manager coverage: Our investment approach is to continually conduct due diligence as part of our monitoring of existing manager relationships and build relationships with new managers well in advance of their fundraising.
 Vetting managers in advance of their fundraising has enabled us to successfully position our clients for allocation where we desire.